Getting your Trinity Audio player ready... |

 One of the most common questions I hear from students considering applying to the Yale School of Management is, “Is Yale’s MBA program hard to get into?”

 In one sense, the answer is yes.
-Yale SOM is a top 10 school (ranked #7 on U.S. News & World Report’s 2023 list of the Best Business Schools) that boasts undeniably impressive stats among its students.
-So, in comparison to, say, top 30 MBA programs, Yale would generally be considered “hard to get into.”
+Yale SOM is a top 10 school (rated #10 on U.S. News & World Report’s 2025 list of the best business schools) that boasts undeniably impressive stats among its students.
+So, compared to the top 30 MBA programs, Yale would generally be considered “hard to get into.”

 In another sense, however, we’ve seen that the answer varies from one applicant to the next.
 For someone with a higher-than-average GPA, top-tier test scores, and stellar recommendations, Yale might not be as “hard to get into” as it will be for someone whose profile is lacking in one or more of those areas.

-All that said, we do have some data about Yale SOM’s acceptance rate that can help us get a more concrete sense of just how “hard to get into” the MBA program is.
+All that said, we do have some data about Yale SOM’s acceptance rate.
+This can help us get a more concrete sense of just how “hard to get into” the MBA program is.
 Let’s take a look.

 Yale MBA Acceptance Rate

-It’s worth noting that many of the people who were accepted to the class of 2022 would have been applying during 2020, around the time when the Covid-19 pandemic hit.
-At that time, many MBA programs, including Yale, experienced a significant decrease in applications.
+It’s worth noting that many of the applicants who were accepted to the class of 2022 would have been applying during 2020, around the time when the Covid-19 pandemic hit.
+At that time, many MBA programs, including Yale, experienced a significant decrease in the number of applications.
+Thus, a relatively high acceptance rate of 30% was not a surprise.

-So, to be safe, we can say that the Yale MBA acceptance rate generally ranges from 20% to 25%.
+So, to be safe, we can say that the Yale MBA acceptance rate generally hovers at about 28%.

 KEY FACT:

-Yale SOM’s acceptance rate for MBA applicants generally ranges from 20% to 25%.
+Yale SOM’s acceptance rate for MBA applicants generally hovers at about 28%.

 In Conclusion